tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 ..
 WARNING:: This is semi-manual translation from the original SystemVerilog
     `UVM 1.2 User's Guide <http://www.accellera.org/images//downloads/standards/uvm/uvm_users_guide_1.2.pdf>`
     to uvm-python.
 It is work-in-progress.
+It's a work-in-progress and contains still a lot of errors and references to SystemVerilog facilities.
+This will be gradually fixed over time.
+Feel free to contribute to this userguide with a pull request.
+Even small fixes will help in making it better!

 **Notices**